julianmatthewman/Eczema_outcomes_public/README.md

 No real data is provided in this repository.
 CPRD Aurum data is provided via a 2-step process: First, the codes from the relevant codelist need to be provided to *define* a cohort of exposed individuals (the files are created as **[...]\_codes_for_define.txt**).
 Second, a list of patids needs to be provided to *extract* all data for these individuals (the list of patids is created as **patids_for_extract.txt**).

+## Typical run time and hardware requirements

+With dummy data the pipeline takes approximately 5 minutes to complete on a normal (ca 2023) desktop or laptop computer.
+With real CPRD Aurum data, the pipeline may take more than 1 week to complete when branches are not run in parallel.
+Approximately 64 GB of RAM are required.

 ## Files

 | File                                   | Purpose                                                                                                        |